nngrey/EpicodusNumbersConverter/readme.md

-This project was a learning exercise for Javascript objects.
-For it, I developed an app that converts numerals to their English-equivalent words.
-The code includes an object that associates numbers with their corresponding words.
+This project was a learning exercise involving Javascript objects.
+The final product is an app that converts numerals to their English-equivalent words.
+The code for this app includes an object that associates numbers with their corresponding words.